Terms and conditions

-2.3.1 To permit the University to supply information such as your name and last known or home address to suppliers of telephone services and to the relevant authority for the purposes of National Census or Council Tax assessment.
+2.3.1 To permit the University to supply information such as your name and last known or home address to the relevant authority for the purposes of National Census or Council Tax assessment.

 2.3.2 The University may in an emergency contact those identified by you as next of kin or ‘emergency contact’.

 2.4.2 That no visitors shall be allowed to remain in the Room or Building overnight except for one adult visitor unless by prior agreement with the Accommodation Manager.
 All visitors shall be 18 years of age or over and may stay overnight for a maximum of two nights in any consecutive seven nights.
-If the Building is staffed on-site or has a warden living in the Building you must complete a visitor’s form which must be approved in advance and given to on site staff or the duty warden.
-You must remain in the Room or Building whenever a visitor stays with you.
-All other visitors must leave the Room and Building by 23:30.
+The online visitor form must be completed in advance of the date of the visit.
+You must remain with your visitor in the Room or Building.
+All other visitors must leave the Room and Building by 23.30.

 2.4.3 Not knowingly to allow anyone who has been banned by the University from entering University accommodation into the Room or the Building.